TomSoerr/sicp/README.md

 ## Installation

-To install the sicp package the node version must be 16 Run `nvm install 16` to install the correct version of node.
+To install the sicp package the node version must be 16 Run `nvm install 16` to install the correct version of node and `nvm use 16` to select the environment.
 Now run yarn or npm install to install the dependencies.